Skip to main content

 In countries where minorities have been confronted with histories of human rights abuses, the recognition of past histories and the work of memorialization cut across all aspects of full reparation and reconciliation.
 Shedding light on past histories and advancing the process of memorialization are also key to ensuring the preservation and transmission of past memories to future generations.
 Furthermore, memorialization is an instrument of forward-looking social transformations that can foster dialogue, trust, inclusion, and ultimately reconciliation.

-The 2024 Edition of the International Contest will shed light on the role and work of artists in the process of memorialization in different countries and contexts, and give visibility to the narratives, histories and memories expressed through arts by minority individuals and communities.
+The 2024 Edition of the International Contest sheds light on the role and work of artists in the process of memorialization in different countries and contexts, and give visibility to the narratives, histories and memories expressed through arts by minority individuals and communities.
+More information on the 2024 contest is available in the concept note.

 #AllIn4MinorityRights